jtushman/memory_utils/README.rst

 Yeah Memory Issues!!

-Memory Issues happens to the best of us.  ``memory_utils`` will give you some simple tools to help you quickly issolate The cuplrit.
-And ideally warn you before you run into issues.
+"Memory Issues" happens to the best of us.  ``memory_utils`` will give you simple tools to quickly issolate "The" cuplrit, and ideally, warn you before you run into issues.

-From my experience there is no silver-bullet in dealing with memory issues.
-You just have roll up your sleeve and get dirty with print statements.
-In our teams recent fight with a memory issue, we created a utility that we found useful and we wanted to share.
+From my experience, there is no silver-bullet in dealing with memory issues.
+You just have to roll up your sleeve and get dirty with print statements.
+In our team's recent fight with a memory issue, we created memory_utils and we wanted to share.

-``memory_utils`` deal primarly with RSS memory (Resident Set Size)  The *resident set size* is the portion of a process's memory that is held in RAM.
-The rest of the memory exists in swap of the file system.
-This is in general the most important memory concept to be aware of when dealing with memory constrained systems.
+``memory_utils`` deals primarily with RSS memory (Resident Set Size).
+The most important memory concept to understand when dealing with memory constrained systems: RSS, the resident set size, is the portion of a process's memory that is held in RAM.
+The rest of the memory exists in the swap of the file system.

 Install
 -------